marijanabevanda/AddressBook/README.md

-### Address Book Application
+# Address Book Application
 This is a web application that provides a public address book functionality.
 Users can view, create, update, and delete contacts.
-Contacts contain name, date of birth, address, and multiple telephone numbers, and they are unique by name and address.
+Contacts contain name, date of birth, address, and multiple telephone numbers, and each phone number can only be associated with one contact.
+Contacts are unique by name and address.

 The application is built using .NET Core Web API and PostgreSQL database.
 SignalR is used to provide real-time updates to connected clients.